slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 This is the initial state, defined by $\tau$.

-At each time step modify one bit
+At each time step modify one bit:

 $\emptyset_{\tau,i,t} \rightarrow_1 \emptyset_{-\tau + 1,i,t+1}$